 5. Instrumental Kathak Dance – Dil To Pagal Hai

-Every move a reflection of grace, poise and elegance, Madhuri Dixit’s mesmerizing dance moves in this instrumental duet ballet is imprinted in every 90s kid’s heart.
+Every move is a reflection of grace, poise and elegance, Madhuri Dixit’s mesmerizing dance moves in this instrumental duet ballet are imprinted in every 90s kid’s heart.
 The Kathak tarana in sync and competition with the drums created a symphony of dance and music unlike anything ever seen before.
 The choreography here is focused on short spurts of poses and flourishes inspired by Kathak but with joyful film flair.

 Make this a dance-off with the bride vs groom groups or men vs women.
 Battle out with some Bollywood vs Classical dance moves.
-Get the special jodi to join in finish the sangeet night with a memorable number.
+Get the special jodi to join in finishing the sangeet night with a memorable number.
 Get joyous with this song and make it a fun one!

 And with that, you have a list of the most powerful yet graceful songs choreographed by Pandit Birju Maharaj throughout the years.
 There are several more like Aan Milo Sajna from Gadar and Ghar More Pardesiya from Kalank and many to come in the future, gracing the silver screen with poignant performances.
 So choose your favourite, get choreographing and dance your heart out to some of the best sangeet-worthy movie songs.